siiftun1857/istrolid-magnux-documents/modifiers.md

 There are no minimum limit of energy and the stun effect duration from EMP are extended to infinity.

+## shield_energy_usage_no_thershold
+> tags: gameplayImpact
+> info: Shield energy usage has no thershold.

+Remore the energy thershold for shields to working.

 ## charger_heal_stun
 > tags: gameplayImpact
 > info: Chargers can charge stunned ships.